HerryTech/Mini-Python-Projects/README.md

 **Secret message:** Changes the text of a message so that people who don’t know the secret methods can’t understand it.

 **Matchmaker:** Users have to find pairs of matching symbols.
-See how quickly you can find all 12 find all 12 matching pairs!
+See how quickly you can find all 12 matching pairs!